kryptokrona/kryptokrona-docs/docs/guides/mining/Pools.md

 Example-

 - the fee is 0.1%
-- the block reward is 30000 TRTL
+- the block reward is 30000 XKR
 - 30000 x 0.1% = 30

-Therefore, the pool operator will take 30 TRTL for himself.
+Therefore, the pool operator will take 30 XKR for himself.

 ## Definition of Different Types of Methods